 In this post, we are going to dive deep and get to the root cause behind why so many of us experience a worsening or intensification of symptoms (also known as a flare) during the holiday season.
-And, of course, we’ll talk about how to prevent autoimmune flare-ups from happening in the first place.
+And, of course, we’ll talk about how to prevent an autoimmune flare from happening in the first place.

 Good questions.
 Let’s talk about them.